core-interaction/harmonic-collection/2/index.md

 [notion]: https://www.notion.so/help/writing-and-editing-basics
 [wysiwyg]: https://en.wikipedia.org/wiki/WYSIWYG

-- It’s **much easier** to read the source.
+- It’s often **much easier** to read the source.
 - It is usually much quicker to write.
 - Your changes (Git’s `diff`) are clear.
 - And overall it is less error-prone.

-…than writing all the elements/tags yourself!
+…compared to writing all the elements/tags yourself!
 Markdown does have to be compiled/parsed out into HTML, but a lot of software does this behind the scenes.

 > I *love* Markdown.
 If there is only one thing you take away from our class, let it be some fluency in `.md`.
 It’s the [lingua franca](https://en.wikipedia.org/wiki/Lingua_franca) for basic text formatting.